Get 3.99% APR and $0 down on select new 2023 and 2022 Harley-Davidson® models31 See Offer Details.

 • Dispersants: These suspend contaminants like sludge and varnish in the oil so that they can be carried to the filter.

-• Buffers: These are included in oil to neutralize these acids, as acids can damage an engine’s materials
+• Buffers: These are included in oil to neutralize acids, as acids can damage an engine’s materials

 • Anti-oxidants: These additives prevent sludge and oil-thickening oxidation.